csm10495/csmlog/README.md

 Note that logs may be delayed due to rate limiting, etc. If you are logging *a lot*, it may not be a good idea to enable this feature.

+## Customized Child Loggers
+`setup()` has an optional parameter: `modifyChildLoggersFunc`.
+If it is given, it must be a function that would take in each created child logger and return a child logger.
+This can be used to add additional things like handlers to each child logger.

 ## Installation
 ```
 pip install csmlog